 For most homeowners looking to do a re-roofing job on a budget while maintaining a fairly attractive look and weather tightness of their home, a composition shingles roof aka asphalt is perhaps the most plausible, simple, and cost-effective solution available on the market.

 In a highly competitive residential roofing market with a wide range of available options, asphalt shingles are by far one of the most popular choices.
 In fact, over 70% of all sloped roofs in the US are covered with asphalt shingles.

-While not as durable and long-lasting as some of the more premium roofing materials such as metal, cedar shakes, slate, or clay tiles, asphalt shingles can provide an adequate protection and sufficient aesthetic appeal at only a fraction of the cost of other systems.
+While not as durable and long-lasting as some of the more premium roofing materials such as metal, cedar shakes, slate, or clay tiles, asphalt shingles can provide adequate protection and great aesthetic and visual curb appeal at only a fraction of the cost of other systems.

 Two Types of Asphalt Shingles:

 Fiberglass shingles are made with a base layer of glass fiber reinforcing mat.
 This mat is coated with asphalt, which contains mineral fillers and makes the shingle waterproof.

 While organic shingles are more durable than fiberglass ones, they are more flammable and hence more prone to fire.
 They are less environmentally-friendly due to their high asphalt (oil based) content.

 By far the greatest advantage of composition shingles roofing is its relatively low upfront cost.
 This is the most affordable roofing option in the short term, which is why so many homeowners favor it.